NigelFerrefe/bookquest_bk/README.md

 ## Validation

-All inputs are validated with [Zod](https://github.com/colinhacks/zod), ensuring data integrity and type safety in the routes.
+All inputs are validated with [Zod], ensuring data integrity and type safety in the routes.

 ---